felipe0328/csc_rest_api/readme.md

 #Rest API programming test

-This project is created using Django Framework, and using pipenv as a package versioning and environment isolator
+This project is created using Django Framework, and using pipenv as a package versioning and environment isolator, the project requirements can be found in TestDescription.docx

 ##How To Run: